 - Difficulty calming down or thinking logically

-- Physical symptoms such as heart racing, muscle tension, clenched fist or jaw
+- Body symptoms such as heart racing, muscle tension, clenched fist or jaw

 - Physical reactions such as hitting, throwing things, slamming doors, destroying property

-A counselor can help you recognize the things that trigger your anger, how you have been responding to those triggers, the effect of those responses in your life, and how to begin to take responsibility for your emotions and reactions.
-A counselor will also help you to integrate different strategies to deal with anger including; relaxation, cognitive therapy to change distorted thoughts, and skill development such as learning better communication or social skills.
+A counselor can help a client recognize the things that trigger anger, how to respond to those triggers and to better understand the effect that their anger has.
+A counselor will also help to integrate different strategies to deal with anger including; relaxation, cognitive therapy to change distorted thoughts, and skill development such as learning better communication or social skills.